Here are 10 depression causing activities you can and should avoid regardless of the inconvenience, awkwardness, or cost.

 The aftermath is ALWAYS the same.
 Depression!
 It’s inescapable.
 Alcohol and many other drugs stimulate pleasure chemicals in the brain to unnaturally high levels while you are using them.
-The more you consume the better you feel during the high and the worst you’ll feel when you are going through withdrawal.
+The more you consume the better you feel during the high and the worse you’ll feel when you are going through withdrawal.
 It’s during the withdrawal when the depression hits.
 Why?
 Because your brain chemistry is drastically out of balance.

 If you play with alcohol or drugs, you always pay a big price.
 And the currency is depression.

 2. Consuming foods and beverages that are high in sugar

 Put a lot of sugar in your body and the results are guaranteed.
 You get a rush of adrenalin and pleasure chemicals followed by a huge crash.
 The crash is lethargy and depression.

 Processed sugar is considered to be like poison by many nutritionists and medical experts.
 It doesn’t have any positive benefits whatsoever.

 There is no true sweetness in sugar if you consider the bitter after effects.

 3. Drinking lots of coffee

 Drink a lot of coffee or an energy drink loaded with caffeine and the feeling after the rush is gone is predictable.
 You crash and then you feel lethargic and depressed.
 The depression is mild unless you go without caffeine for more than 8 hours than it gets much worse.

 There is also a point when the level of caffeine in your body gets too high and it starts working against you.
 You are wired up to the max, but your brain starts miss firing and you get confused.
 When you get that jacked up the crash is pretty bad.